Kozea/CairoSVG/pages/svg_support.rst

 How groups are rendered
 -----------------------

-Opacity values of groups are applied to the elements of the group.
-Filter effects and masks are not supported.
+Opacity values of groups are applied to the rendered inner elements.
+Simple masks and clips are supported.
+Filter effects are not supported.

 How elements are rendered
 -------------------------

 Opacity values of elements are applied.
-Filter effects and masks are not supported.
+Simple masks and clips are supported.
+Filter effects are not supported.

 Types of graphics elements